wagnerlobo/wagnerlobo/README.md

 ### Hi 👋

+## I live in 🇧🇷 , in the northeast of the country, blessed land

-My name is Wagner Lobo, student of software engineering and systems analysis and development, looking for opportunities and collaboration in projects related to front end.
+I student of software engineering and systems analysis and development, looking for opportunities and collaboration in projects related to front end.

 ✔ Currently working on my learning possibilities, skills and gaining experience with small projects.